 Paris is a beautiful city any time of year, but at Christmas time it can be magical.
 A trip to Paris can be a romantic holiday for couples or a fun family vacation.
-Here are some of the things you can see and take part in during your Christmas trip to Paris.
+Here are some of the things you can see and do during Christmas in Paris.

 At Christmas time, visit the Champs-Elysées.
-From the Place de l`Etoile to the Arc de Triomphe, lights are strung along trees for a distance of two kilometers.
+From the Place de l’Etoile to the Arc de Triomphe, lights are strung along with trees for a distance of two kilometers.
 The lights usually begin around the end of November and end in early January.

 The department stores in Paris also have wonderful light displays.
 Check out the district near the Opera Garnier and gaze at the beautifully lit display windows.

 During the Christmas season, the lights of the City of Light shine brighter than ever before.
 A double-decker bus is a great way to experience this magical holiday atmosphere.
 In addition to the Opéra, you’ll also hear information about the Place Vendôme, Champs Elysées, and the Eiffel Tower as you drive by them on your audio tour.

 This historic cathedral also has a gorgeous light display each year.
 An enormous tree is decorated and lit up for the public to view.
 In addition, Notre Dame has a beautiful, peaceful Christmas Eve service that is worth attending.

 (As of November 2021, works on the restoration of Notre Dame after a terrible fire that almost fully destroyed it in 2019 are still ongoing.
 We are not sure about lights and Christmas Eve service as of now.)